iherman/did-talks/talks/index.md

 Specific talks:

 * [Generic Talk](./generic/): as its name suggests, not aimed at a specific presentation; it is a full slide set that can be instantiated for a specific presentation.
 This slide set frequently changes and evolves.
+* 2020
+    * [Introduction to DID](./2020-evangelists): talk held on the 27th of April, 2020, to the W3C Evangelists as a DID Introduction